 Benefits to Project Managers

 Because there are so many different types of reports accessible, it is quite simple for managers to concentrate on the progress of a task.
 Burndown charts, specifically for scrum, show the progress.
-Planning and tracking in Agile are much more precise and simple than in any other earlier procedures, regardless of whether the planners are project managers or Scrum Masters.
+Planning and tracking in Agile are much more precise and simpler than in any other earlier procedures, regardless of whether the planners are project managers or Scrum Masters.

 The usage of burndown charts greatly aids in displaying the overall condition of the sprint and further aids in process optimization by drawing lessons from earlier sprints.